Agustín Marchesín

-Agustín Federico Marchesín ([maɾtʃeˈsin]; born 16 March 1988) is an Argentine professional footballer who plays as a goalkeeper for Spanish club RC Celta de Vigo and the Argentina national team.
+Agustín Federico Marchesín ([maɾtʃeˈsin]; born 16 March 1988) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División club Boca Juniors.

 He began his career with Lanús, making 222 appearances and winning the Copa Sudamericana in 2013.
-He then spent several years in Mexico's Liga MX, winning league titles with Santos Laguna and Club América, before joining Porto in 2019.
-He won the Primeira Liga and Taça de Portugal double twice, and moved to Celta Vigo in 2022.
+He then spent five years in Mexico's Liga MX, winning league titles with Santos Laguna and Club América.
+He joined Porto in 2019, where he won the Primeira Liga and Taça de Portugal double twice, and later played top-flight football in Spain and Brazil for Celta Vigo and Grêmio.

 Marchesín made his international debut for Argentina in 2011, and was part of their squads at three Copa América tournaments.
 They came runners-up in 2015, third in 2019 and won in 2021.

 Club career

 Lanús

 In 2007, Marchesín was signed by Club Atlético Lanús from regional club Huracán de Tres Arroyos (which he was already a first team member since 2005, but did not play).
 He was a non-playing member of the Lanús squad that won the 2007 Apertura tournament.

 On 1 March 2009, Marchesín made his competitive debut in a 2–0 win against Gimnasia y Esgrima de Jujuy.
 On 29 April, he made his first appearance in the Copa Libertadores, a 1–1 draw against Caracas FC.
 That year, he relegated Mauricio Caranta to the bench and established himself as first-choice goalkeeper, playing in most of Lanús' games of the Apertura tournament.

 In 2013, Marchesín won the Copa Sudamericana with Lanús, starting in both matches of the finals against Ponte Preta of Brazil.